 SPARK is an opportunity to welcome new faculty and explore new Executive Education content with our participants who are in attendance at the Allen Center.
 SPARK classes are offered Tuesday evenings from 7:30 - 9:00 p.m. and are an opt-in enrichment experience for participants, faculty, and staff.

-During the program, we will have several current and retired Chief Marketing Officers from major global companies talk about their experience as CMO, as well as their perspective on what is required to lead a successful marketing organization.
+During the program, we will have several executive thought leaders and practitioners from major global companies talk about their experiences, as well as their perspective on what is required to lead a successful organization.

 Gregory Carpenter - James Farley/Booz Allen Hamilton Professor of Marketing Strategy; Director of the Center for Market Leadership; Faculty Director, Kellogg Markets and Customers Initiative (KMCI)